 "Tires branded with the 3PMSF symbol are expected to provide improved snow traction beyond a standard M+S branded all-season tire." according to TireTrack.com

-No. There is a difference between All-Season and All-Weather, sound confusing?
-It's really not, you can tell them apart by the 3PMSF icon.
-"The 3PMSF symbol is a seal of approval of sorts that indicates the tire has been tested and it is capable of at least 110 percent of the traction of a reference all-season tire. ...it is a laboratory test that actually tells consumers more than an M+S marking, which is just a calculation of tread geometry."
+Yes.
+All-Season tires that are rated M+S do qualify under UDOT's Traction Law Admin Code - for 4WD/AWD vehicles.
+However, tires rated 3PMSF have the best traction for winter driving conditions.
+"The 3PMSF symbol is a seal of approval of sorts that indicates the tire has been tested and it is capable of at least 110 percent of the traction of a reference all-season tire...it is a laboratory test that actually tells consumers more than an M+S marking, which is just a calculation of tread geometry."
 CarAndDriver.com

 If you are going to be renting a vehicle during your Utah visit we do recommend reserving either a 4x4 or all-wheel drive vehicle.
 While it is common to outfit a 4x4 or all-wheel drive vehicle with an all-season tire, it is not as common to outfit the rental fleet with M+S (mud and snow) and/or 3PMSF (three peak mountain snow flake) ratings.
 To be certain your rental vehicle is properly equipped for the Utah traction law, we recommend you inquire with your rental company.
 Law enforcement does not make exceptions when the traction law is in effect.

 For road information on Big Cottonwood Canyon (SR-190 your route to Brighton or Solitude) and Little Cottonwood Canyon (SR-210 your route to Snowbird or Alta) you can't beat the real-time updates posted by the twitter account @UDOTCottonwoods.
 If you are not a Twitter fan, you can also reference their @udotCottonwoods Instagram account or their @UDOTCottonwoodCanyons Facebook account.